‘Street Outlaws’ to stay another four weeks

 Commissioners acknowledged with the start of sugar beet harvest, there could be an uptick in moving harvest equipment.

-Meyer said several times he was unaware of any traffic problems saying, in his experience, the road don’t shut down until the late evening.
+Meyer said several times he was unaware of any traffic problems saying, in his experience, the road doesn’t shut down until the late evening.

 “I’ve driven out there several times at different times and never had a problem getting through,” he said.